philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 </br>

-<h4 style="text-align: center;"> Trait: Ice Shell </h4>
+<h4 style="text-align: center;"> Trait: FrostShell </h4>

 When the weapon is fully charged, the next attack will freeze targets for 2 seconds and leave them frostbitten for 6 seconds.
-Breaking the ice shell causes additional damage equal to 151% of ATK.
+Breaking the frostshell causes additional damage equal to 151% of ATK.
 While frostbitten, the target's weapon charge rate is reduced by 50%.

 </br>